aihua/ThreadMarketData/MarketData.md

 		* I use Iterators extensively for both inner/outer loops in the OrderBookBuilder, are they OK?
 		* Might a simple index over an array be faster?
 		* Could I at least apply DRY using the Reflection API?
-* Can the code be extensible enough to plan for use on e.g. Bitstamp straight away?
-	* Don't over-design/over-abstract up front
-	* Maybe just fork the code at that point?

 ^